Wekiwa Springs State Park: Ecology

+Four rare snails are found in Wekiwa Springs.
+The Wekiwa hydrobe (Aphaostracon monas) and the Wekiwa siltsnail (Floridobia wekiwae) are endemic to Wekiwa Springs, and are described as "critically imperiled".
+Wekiwa Springs is also one of only three springs each in which the smooth rib hydrobe (Tryonia aequicostata) and the armored siltsnail (Spilochlamys gravis) are found.
+They are described as "vulnerable to extinction".

 Administrative

 Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).
 The nature center is open Saturday and Sunday from noon to 3:00 p.m.
 EST.